margaretmf/margaretmf.github.io/keycreativewriting.md

 ---------------------------------------------------------------------------------------------------------------------

 ## What is the best thing you have ever been given? ##
 While roaming the streets of Washington, DC, I met three people from the Muslim faith.
-The best thing I've been given is the gift of Muslim prayers. knowledge of the Moors, and an understanding of Cairo, Egypt and Spain.
-The best thing I was given was the chance to help a man in DC and meet a new friend, Bilal.
+The best thing I've been given is the gift of Muslim prayers, knowledge of the Moors, and an understanding of Cairo, Egypt and Spain.
+The best thing I was given was the chance to help a man in DC and meet new friends, Bilal and Kareem.

 <br>